eBay/tsv-utils/docs/TipsAndTricks.md

 ### Using GNU Parallel on files with header lines

 All the examples shown so far involve multiple files without header lines.
-Correctly handling header lines is a more involved.
+Correctly handling header lines is more involved.
 The main issue is that results from multiple files get concatenated together when results are reassembled.
 One way to deal with this is to drop the headers from each file as they are processed, arranging to have the header from the first file preserved if necessary.
 Other methods are possible, but more involved than will be discussed here.

 ### GNU Parallel on standard input or a single large file

 All the examples shown so far run against multiple files.
 This is a natural fit for `parallel`'s capabilities. `parallel` also has facilities for automatically splitting up individual files as well as standard input into smaller chunks and invoking commands on these smaller chunks in parallel.

 Unfortunately, performance when using these facilities is more variable than when running against multiple input files.
 This is because the work to split up the file or input stream is itself single threaded and can be a bottleneck.
 Performance gains are unlikely to match the gains seen on multiple files, and performance may actually get worse.
 Performance appears dependent on the specific task, the nature of the files or input stream, and the computation being performed.
-Some experimentation may needed to identify the best parameter tuning.
+Some experimentation may be needed to identify the best parameter tuning.

-For these reasons, paralellizing tasks on standard input or against single files may be most appropriate for repeated tasks.
+For these reasons, parallelizing tasks on standard input or against single files may be most appropriate for repeated tasks.
 Tasks run on a regular basis against similar data sets, where time invested in performance tuning gets paid back over multiple runs.

 Of the two cases, performance gains are more likely when running against a single file than when running against standard input.
 That is because the mechanism used to split a file (`--pipepart`) is much faster than the mechanism used to split up standard input (`--pipe`).